-Auburn University Music Department guitar faculty member Joseph Ikner, and guest artists, will lead the Auburn University Summer Youth Guitar Workshop July 26-28.
-This workshop is open to guitarists of all levels, aged 8 – 18, and beginners are welcome!
-The workshop will offer a wide range of musical experiences including group and individual instruction, ensemble coaching, a variety of presentations, and evening artist’s recitals.
+Auburn University Music Department guitar faculty member Joseph Ikner, and guest artists, will lead the Youth Guitar Workshop June 27-29.
+This workshop is open to guitarists of all levels, to include beginners, aged 10 – 18.
+Students will work in ensembles according to their level of experience.

-Workshop tuition is $349 and includes all instruction, housing, meals, recreational activities, a camp photo, and t-shirt.
-A commuter rate is available for $299 and does not include lodging or breakfast.
+Workshop tuition is $359 and includes all instruction, housing, meals, recreational activities, a camp photo, and t-shirt.
+A commuter rate is available for $309 and does not include lodging or breakfast.

 Please complete and return the required camp form packet not later than two weeks after registration.
 Return instructions are included in the packet.

 As proof of health insurance, all participants must attach a copy of the participant's health insurance card (front and back) with the camp form packet.
 If the participant does not have current health insurance coverage, please contact us as soon as possible for options.

 For program questions, please contact Joseph Ikner, Auburn University Music Department, at 334-844-4165 or 703-727-7766.